 We recommend you have your bike serviced before the ride and carry a puncture repair kit and pump.
 If you breakdown on the ride, stop in a safe spot on the side of the road, set your bike upside down, and wait for one of the roving mechanics to arrive.
 They will be able to assist with basic repairs and should be able to get you mobile again.
 SAG vehicles will collect any riders who are unable to complete the ride.
 If you are within walking distance of one of the recovery stops, you may walk your bike to the stop.

-You may enter the ride with many different types of bikes, from tandems, to hand-powered, and foldable electric bikes.
+You may enter the ride with many different types of bikes, from tandems, to hand-powered, and electric bikes.
 No scooters or roller blades are permitted in the event, nor are those intending to run or walk the course.
 If you are unsure about your options, contact us on 07 3840 0828.

 Pull-alongs are permitted for the shorter distances of 10km and 25km.
 For insurance and safety reasons, all children who will be on course must be registered.
+Any child under the age of 5 years is free to register.

 No animals of any kind are allowed on the ride.
 This is for your own safety, the safety of your pet and of other cyclists around you.